Golubkovia

+Taxonomy

-Golubkovia is a single-species genus in the family Teloschistaceae.
-It contains the species Golubkovia trachyphylla, a crustose lichen.
-The genus was circumscribed in 2014 by Sergey Kondratyuk, Ingvar Kärnefelt, John Elix, Arne Thell, and Jae-Seoun Hur.
+The genus was circumscribed in 2014 by the lichenologists Sergey Kondratyuk, Ingvar Kärnefelt, John Elix, Arne Thell, and Jae-Seoun Hur.
 The generic name honours Russian lichenologist Nina Golubkova (1932–2009), who, according to the authors, "made important contributions to lichenology in northern Eurasia".
+In North America, "sunny straps" is one vernacular name that has been proposed for the species.